Bluebird K7: Consent for the works to proceed

 As the work to recover K7 and the body of Donald Campbell from the lakebed was underway, Paul Foulkes-Halbard, a former business associate of Campbell and owner of Filching Manor Motor Museum in Polegate, had claimed he acquired ownership of the boat in the course of business dealings with DMC.
 His museum already had an extensive collection of Campbell-related exhibits including Bluebird K3.
 His claim was rejected by a consent order lodged at the High Court in London on 7 September 2001, which declared Tonia Bern-Campbell and the executors of Campbell's will as the rightful owners.
-On behalf of the Campbell family, Gina Campbell directed that the wreckage raised in March 2001 should be kept at the premises of Smith in Newcastle-upon-Tyne from the March date pending the court's decision on K7's future ownership.
+On behalf of the Campbell family, Gina Campbell directed that the wreckage raised in March 2001 should be kept at the premises of Smith in Newcastle-upon-Tyne from the March date pending the court's decision on K7s future ownership.
 The Argus also reported in September 2001: "It is the family's intention that the boat will be displayed at the Ruskin Museum in Coniston, which will now have to be extended to accommodate it".

-In November 2001, a few months after the wreck of K7 had been recovered, Gina Campbell – Donald's daughter, in an interview with the BBC's Kevin Bocquet in Cumbria, spoke of her plans to fully restore the Bluebird craft in memory of her father: "It would be my own tribute to my father, who was the bravest man I ever knew...
+In November 2001, a few months after the wreck of K7 had been recovered, Gina Campbell, Donald's daughter, in an interview with the BBC's Kevin Bocquet in Cumbria, spoke of her plans to fully restore the Bluebird craft in memory of her father: "It would be my own tribute to my father, who was the bravest man I ever knew...
 We had two choices," said Gina.
 "Either we could lock her away, and she would never have been seen again, or we could completely restore her back to her old beauty...
 We could never display her in the state she is in...
 I do not want people to see her like this...
 I would be worried about how children would react to her...
 I think they would find it too frightening...
 I want Bluebird to be restored and to go on display in Coniston, so that people will always remember what a fantastic, brave man my father was."